rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 ### Bench

 A per-user location for subsamples and containers.
-Designed to be analogous to the user's workspace in the labatory.
+Designed to be analogous to the user's workspace in the laboratory.

 ### Breakpoint